thrasher-corp/gocryptotrader/currency/forexprovider/openexchangerates/README.md

 ## Current Features for openexchangerates

-+ Fetches up to date curency data from [Open Exchange Rates](https://openexchangerates.org/)
++ Fetches up to date currency data from [Open Exchange Rates](https://openexchangerates.org/)

 ### How to enable